martinosorb/martinosorb.github.io/_posts/2016-05-26-wilsoncowan.md

 2. it needs to have received sufficient input in a short interval of time.

 ##### Non-refractoriness
-The fraction of excitatory neurons that fired between $t_1$ and $t_2$ is
+The fraction of excitatory neurons that fired between $$t_1$$ and $$t_2$$ is

-{% raw %}
 $$ \int_{t_1}^{t_2} E(t')dt'. $$
-{% endraw %}

-Therefore, if $r$ is the length of the refractory period, the fraction of neurons that satisfy condition 1 at time $t$ is:
+Therefore, if $$r$$ is the length of the refractory period, the fraction of neurons that satisfy condition 1 at time $$t$$ is:

 $$ 1 - \int_{t-r}^{t} E(t')dt' \quad\quad (1)$$

 and similarly for the inhibitory subpopulation.

 ##### Sufficient excitation
-To see if condition 2 is fulfilled, we need the total input to the subpopulation, which is $c_1 E(t) - c_2 I(t) + P(t)$, i.e. a weighed contribution from the excitatory population, a corresponding negative contribution from the inhibitory neurons, and an external input $P$.
+To see if condition 2 is fulfilled, we need the total input to the subpopulation, which is $$c_1 E(t) - c_2 I(t) + P(t)$$, i.e. a weighed contribution from the excitatory population, a corresponding negative contribution from the inhibitory neurons, and an external input $$P$$.
 Then, the neuron responds non-linearly to this input.
-We call $S_e$ the response function, also called the *input-frequency characteristic* of the excitatory neurons, and correspondingly $S_i$ for the inhibitory ones.
+We call $$S_e$$ the response function, also called the *input-frequency characteristic* of the excitatory neurons, and correspondingly $$S_i$$ for the inhibitory ones.
 Now, it's not only the instantaneous behaviour that counts: a spike can still help eliciting a new spike in a downstream neuron even a few milliseconds later.
-So the probability of being excited at time $t$ is proportional to
+So the probability of being excited at time $$t$$ is proportional to

 $$ S_e \left( \int_{-\infty}^t \alpha(t-t') [c_1 E(t') - c_2 I(t') + P(t')]dt' \right) \quad\quad (2)$$

 ##### Coarse graining
-Both in (1) and (2) we can get rid of the integrals and multiply the stimulus by a constant describing the length of the time influence instead, if we are interested in the coarse grained temporal behaviour of the activity, i.e. we focus on variations at a timescale slightly longer than the refractory period $r$ and the "characteristic length", which we call $k$, of the function $\alpha$.
-So, finally, we can say the activity at time $d + dt$ depends on the simultaneous fulfillment of conditions (1) and (2):
+Both in (1) and (2) we can get rid of the integrals and multiply the stimulus by a constant describing the length of the time influence instead, if we are interested in the coarse grained temporal behaviour of the activity, i.e. we focus on variations at a timescale slightly longer than the refractory period $$r$$ and the "characteristic length", which we call $$k$$, of the function $$\alpha$$.
+So, finally, we can say the activity at time $$d + dt$$ depends on the simultaneous fulfillment of conditions (1) and (2):
 $$ E(t + dt) = (1- rE(t))\, S_e(kc_1 E(t) - kc_2 I(t) + kP(t)) $$

 <a id="numerical"></a>

 ### Wilson and Cowan's model, a final version

-After all these approximations and assumptions, by turning the equation above in differential form and appropriately rescaling $S_e$, we reach a system of coupled, nonlinear, differential equation for the firing rates of the excitatory and inhibitory populations, which constitute the Wilson-Cowan model.
+After all these approximations and assumptions, by turning the equation above in differential form and appropriately rescaling $$S_e$$, we reach a system of coupled, nonlinear, differential equation for the firing rates of the excitatory and inhibitory populations, which constitute the Wilson-Cowan model.

 $$ \tau_e \frac{dE}{dt} = -E + (k_e - r_e E) \, S_e(c_1 E - c_2 I + P)$$